FlareBot/FlareBot/Changlog.md

  - HUGE change to the permissions command to allow per-user permissions and also sem-validation permissions that are entered.
 The user experience for the command has been improved a lot.
  - The permissions command now supports mass adding roles and `@everyone` and `@here` to permission groups.
  - The `play` command now makes the bot join the voice channel if it isn't in any other channel.
+ - Our entire backend data management, this doesn't mean much to you but means a lot to us!
+ - Enabled livestreams!
+You can now queue a livestream normally and we have improved how it is displayed in the song command

 ## Fixed
  - Stopped Auto assign throwing an error if a role is deleted.
  - Stoppped people purging ridulous amounts of messages *cough cough*.
 This will relieve peoples tendencies to purge whole channels and make our error feed less full.
  - `invite` command no longer throws an error if it can't PM the user.
-It will instead send a  message where the command was sent.
+It will instead send the message where the command was sent.
  - Duplicate spaces in commands are now ignored.
  - GitHub webhook (FlareBot's guild only) now doesn't error on huge merges by only showing the last 5 commits.
  - YouTube errors are now handled a lot better (and don't spam us anymore) by trying 3 times and on fail sending an error message to the user.
- - Escape out ` to stop people breaking stuff ;)
+ - Escape out \` to stop people breaking stuff ;)

 ## Deprecated
  - The search command is being phased out in favour of the `play` command.
 The `search` command will be repurposed in a future update.